pycom/pycom-micropython-sigfox/libloragw/readme.md

 switched on.

 An accuracy of 1 ms or less is ideal.
-If your system doesn't allow that level of accuracy, make sure that the actual delay is *longer* that the time specified when the function is called (ie. wait_ms(X) **MUST NOT** before X milliseconds under any circumstance).
+If your system does not allow that level of accuracy, make sure that the actual delay is *longer* that the time specified when the function is called (ie. wait_ms(X) **MUST NOT** before X milliseconds under any circumstance).